-How to use superscript, subscript & footnotes in Datawrapper
+How to use superscript, subscript, and footnotes in Datawrapper

-Superscripts are characters set above the normal line of type (e.g. 2ⁿᵈ) and subscript are characters set below (e.g. Cᵥₑₓ).
-There are many reasons to use them in charts: Some organization's style guides demands that you use them for e.g. chemical and physical formulas or footnotes, or maybe you just find them pretty.
+Superscripts are characters set above the normal line of type (e.g., in 2ⁿᵈ), and subscripts are characters set below (e.g., in Cᵥₑₓ).
+There are many reasons to use them in charts — for example, in footnotes or for chemical and physical formulas.
+Or maybe you just find them pretty!

-Here's an example of how subscript and superscript looks like in a Datawrapper chart:
+Here's an example of how subscripts and superscripts look in a Datawrapper chart:

 The Tiny Text Generator.
 Here, the word "vex" is translated into superscript and subscript.
-To use them in Datawrapper, copy them and then paste them in your data.
+To use them in Datawrapper, copy them and then paste them into your data.

 Here's a list of Unicode characters that you can copy and paste directly into your data: